 To reduce breakdowns in the field, the 718 continuously lubricates every bushing and pin, as soon as the engine starts.
 This one feature alone will reduce maintenance time and will make sure your investment lasts for many years before needing parts replacements.

-Watch the 718 in action to see how this one tree handling machine takes on multiple attachments and can eliminate the need for an excavator in tree cutting applications, from storm clean-up to right-of-way maintenance to land clearing operations - allow your excavator to move the earth and the 718 to handle the trees.
+Watch the 718 in action to see how this one tree handling machine takes on multiple attachments and can eliminate the need for an excavator in tree cutting applications, from storm clean-up to right-of-way maintenance to land clearing operations.